 The Soviet chess fraternity were beginning to regard Petrosian as somewhat conservative in his play.
 Yes he was extremely talented and yes his amazing appreciation of dangers lurking far beneath the surface made him the best defender ever.

 He went through a number of tournaments in this way.
 Winning just a handful of games whenever his opponents erred, drawing most of them and losing hardly ever.
-He wasn't losing any ground but the draws weren't going to get him to the top either.
+He was usually well placed but rarely ever won tournaments during this period.

 At last Tigran Petrosian had his big chance.
 He would take on the mighty Mikhail Botvinnik for the World Championship.
 Botvinnik had been World Champion for 15 years excepting a couple of brief interludes.

 Petrosian would cancel out Botvinnik's greater experience with youth and fitness.
 He went skiing every day during the build-up to the match as he figured that fitness could well be a factor late on.
-He may have been right because he overcame Botvinnik in the best of 24 game encounter on a score of 5-2 with 15 draws.
+He may have been right because he overcame Botvinnik in the best of 24 game encounter on a score of 5-2 (15 draws)

 FIDE terminated the policy of granting the deposed champion an automatic rematch.
 Botvinnik rejected the option of competing in the Candidates Tournament.
 He withdrew from World Championship chess and confined himself to a select number of tournaments.